1935 New York City aldermanic election

 Elections were held to fill the 65 seats of the New York City Board of Aldermen on November 5, 1935.
-They would be the final elections to the Board of Aldermen, which would be abolished in 1937 in favor of the New York City Council, which was elected via borough-wide proportional representation.
+They would be the final elections to the Board of Aldermen, which would be abolished in 1937 in favor of the New York City Council, which was elected via borough-based proportional representation (single transferable voting).

-Democrats gained 13 seats, recovering from Republican-Fusion advances in 1933 and allowing Republicans only three seats, two in Manhattan and one in Brooklyn.
+Democrats gained 13 seats compared to the 1933 result.
+They recovered from Republican-Fusion advances in 1933.
+Republicans received only three seats, two in Manhattan and one in Brooklyn, despite receiving substantial votes across the city.
+Democrats won 95 percent of the seats on the Board of Aldermen with only 67 percent of the vote.
+Such a disproportionate result led to electoral reform.
 Thomas J. Curran of Manhattan was chosen as the minority leader.